 Despite my short verdict, ArchiCAD is no slouch!
 Don’t stop reading the article just yet.
 You need to consider the criteria individually to see which of the two is best in your view and for your needs.

-You’d save about $500 based on 3-years with license and upgrades.
-The longer you continue with ArchiCAD, the more savings you’ll get versus Revit, because the upgrade cost is less per year than Revit.
+You’d save about $500 with a 3-year subscription, including license and upgrades.
+The longer you continue with ArchiCAD, the more savings you’ll get versus Revit, because the per year upgrade cost is less than Revit.

 Autodesk has recently switched its format from licensing to annual (or monthly) subscriptions.
 So you can purchase a license of ArchiCAD outright and keep it forever, whereas, with Revit, you’ll need to pay for your subscription annually.
 The advantage of this subscription method is that you’ll always have the latest and greatest version of Revit year after year.

 Revit no longer has permanent licensing available.
-You can purchase a license for ArchiCAD’s 2020, but keep in mind unless you update annually, you will be stuck with ArchiCAD 2020 and won’t get any of the updated versions of ArchiCAD.
-(ArchiCAD doesn’t name their versions corresponding with the year of their release, but I just used 2020 as a for-instance.)
+You can purchase a license for ArchiCAD’s 2023, but keep in mind unless you update annually, you will be stuck with ArchiCAD 2023 and won’t get any of the updated versions.
+(ArchiCAD doesn’t name their versions corresponding with the year of release, but I just used 2023 as a for-instance.)

-I have compared these Revit and ArchiCAD based on the idea of which is capable of more than the other.
+I have compared the Revit and ArchiCAD UIs based on the idea which is more capable than the other.
 Revit, no matter how you slice it, is still the heaviest hitter when it comes to customization and modeling.